jmore-reachtech/iet-platform/README.md

 $: PATH=${PATH}:~/bin
 $: mkdir reach-bsp
-$: cd reach-bsp
+$: cd iet-bsp
-$: repo init -u https://github.com/jmore-reachtech/reach-platform -b jethro
+$: repo init -u https://github.com/jmore-reachtech/iet-platform -b jethro
 $: repo sync

 Once this has completed, you will have all you need.
 To start a build: